huggingface/blog/falconmamba.md

 - user: Gkunsch
 ---

-[Falcon Mamba](https://falconllm.tii.ae/) is a new model by [Technology Innovation Institute (TII)](https://www.tii.ae/ai-and-digital-science) in Abu Dhabi released under the TII Falcon License 2.0.
-The model is open source and available within the Hugging Face ecosystem [here](https://huggingface.co/tiiuae/falcon-mamba-7b) for anyone to use it for their research or application purpose.
+[Falcon Mamba](https://falconllm.tii.ae/tii-releases-first-sslm-with-falcon-mamba-7b.html) is a new model by [Technology Innovation Institute (TII)](https://www.tii.ae/ai-and-digital-science) in Abu Dhabi released under the TII Falcon License 2.0.
+The model is open access and available within the Hugging Face ecosystem [here](https://huggingface.co/tiiuae/falcon-mamba-7b) for anyone to use for their research or application purposes.

-In this blog, we will go through the design decisions behind the model, how the model is competitive with respect to other existing SoTA models and how to use it within the Hugging Face ecosystem.
+In this blog, we will go through the design decisions behind the model, how the model is competitive with respect to other existing SoTA models, and how to use it within the Hugging Face ecosystem.

 ## First competitive large-scale pure Mamba model

-Transformers, based on attention mechanism, is the dominant architecture used in all the strongest large language models today.
-Yet, attention mechanism is fundamentally limited in processing large sequences due to the increase in the compute and memory costs with sequence length.
+Transformers, based on the attention mechanism, are the dominant architecture used in all the strongest large language models today.
+Yet, the attention mechanism is fundamentally limited in processing large sequences due to the increase in compute and memory costs with sequence length.
 Various alternative architectures, in particular State Space Language Models (SSLMs), tried to address the sequence scaling limitation but fell back in performance compared to SoTA transformers.

-With FalconMamba we demonstrate that sequence scaling limitation can indeed be overcome without loss in performance.
+With FalconMamba, we demonstrate that sequence scaling limitation can indeed be overcome without loss in performance.
 FalconMamba is based on the original Mamba architecture, proposed in [*Mamba: Linear-Time Sequence Modeling with Selective State Spaces*](https://arxiv.org/abs/2312.00752), with the addition of extra RMS normalization layers to ensure stable training at scale.
 This choice of architecture ensures that FalconMamba:
 * can process sequences of arbitrary length without any increase in memory storage, in particular, fitting on a single A10 24GB GPU.
 * takes a constant amount of time to generate a new token, regardless of the size of the context (see this [section](#hardware-performance))